 New Developers are often overwhelmed in trying to understand all of the new words they see in Voice Elements.
-This is not meant as a complete guide on what each of these topics is, and what it is capable of, but is mean to provide a brief definition of what each item is.
+This is not meant as a complete guide on what each of these topics is, and what it is capable of, but is meant to provide a brief definition or overview of what each item is.

 Voice Elements is the programmatic interface between your .NET application and the Telephony Layer (usually HMP Elements).
 Voice Elements works in conjunction with HMP Elements, our SIP Stack.
-(In legacy platforms, it was used with Dialogic HMP, and Dialogic Boards.
+(In legacy platforms, it was used with Dialogic HMP, and Dialogic Boards.)

 Voice Elements Platform

 HMP Elements and Voice Elements make up the Voice Elements Platform.
 HMP Elements is responsible for the lower level transmission of packets, and Voice Elements provides the programmatic interface between your client application and HMP Elements.
 Read more in our article Introduction to Using Voice Elements.

 Voice Elements Developer

 Voice Elements Developer consists of the Voice Elements DLLs that allow you to write your Voice Applications.
 The Voice Elements Client DLLs are responsible for communicating between your application and the Voice Elements Server.

 HMP Elements is the SIP stack component of the Voice Elements Platform.
 It is responsible for transmitting and receiving both SIP (Call Control) and RTP (Audio) packets.
 By contrast, Voice Elements provides a programmatic interface between your .NET application and HMP Elements.
 For more articles about HMP Elements and its powerful features, see HMP Elements.